 Imagine if we talked about mental health as much as we talk about football.
 It’s our national game – passionately followed and wholeheartedly loved by millions in the UK and billions around the world.
 Many of us won’t go a day without talking about it.

-That’s why Heads Together partnered with The FA to start Heads Up, a campaign that uses football to normalise the conversation around mental health.
-Through Heads Up, our aim is to help people feel as comfortable talking about mental health as they are talking football.
+That’s why Heads Together partnered with The FA to start Heads Up, a campaign that used football to normalise the conversation around mental health.
+Through Heads Up, we worked on a season long campaign, building up to The Heads Up FA Cup Final, to help people feel as comfortable talking about mental health as they are talking football.

-Heads Up aims to harness the influence and popularity of football to kick off a conversation about mental health among supporters, players, friends and families.
+Launched in May 2019, Heads Up was a campaign run in partnership between The FA and The Royal Foundation’s Heads Up campaign, designed to harness the influence and popularity of football to kick off a conversation about mental health among supporters, players, friends and families.

 We all have mental health – just as we all have physical health, we all have ups and downs which will affect it.
 It’s time we start taking our mental fitness as seriously as we do our physical fitness – and there are always steps we can take to stay on top of our mental wellbeing.